 JD SUPERVISED RESEARCH APPLICATION

-To be eligible to apply to undertake a Supervised Research project while enrolled at the Center for Transnational Legal Studies, the project must first be approved by the Assistant Dean and Executive Director for the Center for Transnational Legal Studies.
+To be eligible to apply to undertake a Supervised Research project while enrolled at the Center for Transnational Legal Studies, the project must first be approved by the Assistant Dean for Graduate and Transnational Programs.

 To apply for a Supervised Research project, a student must complete an application form and submit it to the Office of the Registrar by the deadline for the relevant semester (see Application Deadlines above).
 All requests to undertake a Supervised Research project must be approved by the Associate Dean for the J.D. program.
 The Associate Dean for the J.D.
 Program will be receptive to proposals meeting the goals of Supervised Research Projects and expects to approve most proposals for supervision by full-time faculty, however, approval is not automatic.
 Students should consider the following rules applicable to Supervised Research projects when submitting a proposal: